-This spring's upcoming Academy for Seniors speakers follow.
+This spring's final upcoming Academy for Seniors speaker follows.

 April 18: Dr. Adrien Hannus, prof. of Anthropology and director of the Archeology Lab at AU will update us on the current status of research at Blood Run followed by an optional field trip to Good Earth State Park at Blood Run.

 Wednesdays: Feb.
 21, March 21 and April 18

 - 10:40 a.m. - 12:05 p.m.
 Lecture: 3-in-1 Room — Commons